-Our Enterprises are driven from child-centred topics based on providing our pupils with ‘wow experiences’ which motivate the children, and are deeply rooted in the love of stories and reading.
-Subject knowledge of the EYFS curriculum is strong among all practitioners and is used to plan a broad, balanced and progressive learning environment and curriculum for all of our pupils.
+Our Enterprises are driven from child-centred topics based on providing our children with ‘wow experiences’ which motivate the children, and are deeply rooted in the love of stories and reading.
+Subject knowledge of the EYFS curriculum is strong among all practitioners and is used to plan a broad, balanced and progressive learning environment and curriculum for all of our children.

-Early reading is prioritised by following a nationally recognised synthetic phonic programme – Read, Write, Inc. Taught sessions take place on a daily basis following a set structure:
+Early reading is prioritised by following a nationally recognised synthetic phonics programme – Read, Write, Inc. Taught sessions take place on a daily basis following a set structure:

 - Speed sounds (reading of phonetically decodable words by segmenting and blending).
 A new sound is introduced every day.